codementality/docker-for-drupal-development/docs/lessonone.rst

    version: '2'

-This key designates which version of docker-compose file format that our `.yml` file.
+This key designates which Docker Compose file format version that our `.yml` file is using.
 Backwards compatibility has been maintained in docker-compose currently so that earlier versions will work with the current version of Docker Compose, but each version incorporates new features of Docker that weren't available in previous versions.

 While backwards compatibility with the file format has been maintained, not all formats work with all versions of Docker; the various `version` key values are tied to specific Docker versions.

 If you see a `docker-compose.yml` file without a version key, it is a `version 1` docker-compose file.
-This version is considered deprecated.  `Version 2` is the current recommended format.
+This version is considered deprecated.

+`Version 2` is the current recommended format.
 It requires that you are running Docker Engine version 1.10.0 or greater.
 To designate a `docker-compose.yml` file as compliant with `Version 2`, you must explicitely include this line in your `.yml` file.

 Recently Docker published a `version '3'` version of the docker-compose file; however since it is new, and not yet supported on TravisCI, we will stick with Version 2 for this workshop.

 3:  Add a `services` key
 ########################

-Add the following line below the `version` key in your `docker-compose.yml` file:
+Add a `services` key below the `version` key in your `docker-compose.yml` file:

 .. code-block:: yaml
    :linenos: